osrg/optcast/README.md

 ## Similar Technologies

 - [NVIDIA SHARP](https://docs.nvidia.com/networking/display/sharpv300)
-    - NVIDIA SHARP optimizes AllReduce by performing reduction operations in the Infiniband switch, eliminating the need for a separate reduction server.
+    - NVIDIA SHARP optimizes AllReduce by performing reduction operations in the InfiniBand switch, eliminating the need for a separate reduction server.
 SHARP has its own NCCL plugin, so using it doesn't require changes to the application code.
-However, currently, SHARP is only available in Infiniband environments.
+However, currently, SHARP is only available in InfiniBand environments.
 - [Google Vertex AI Reduction Server](https://cloud.google.com/blog/topics/developers-practitioners/optimize-training-performance-reduction-server-vertex-ai?hl=en)
     - This is a reduction server available in Google Vertex AI.
 According to the blog article, it approximately doubled the speed of each step in BERT's fine-tuning compared to NCCL Ring AllReduce.
 - Parameter Servers (e.g., [BytePS](https://github.com/bytedance/byteps/tree/master)):